-As a corollary, we must conclude that if we apply a displacement boundary condition at a point, the associated reaction will be infinite in the limit, unless the limit value for the reaction is zero.
+As a corollary, we must conclude that if we apply a displacement boundary condition at a point, the associated reaction will be zero in the limit, which is most likely wrong, unless we can guarantee for instance from global force equilibrium conditions that the reaction should be zero.

 Very similar analysis may be performed for a distributed load along a curve: Figure 11.13.
-To maintain a finite value of the distributed load (force per unit length) as $\Delta y \rightarrow 0$, the traction t_z must approach infinity.
+To maintain a finite value of the distributed load (force per unit length) as $\Delta y \to 0$, the traction t_z must approach infinity.
 The same list of caveats applies.